MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD08_LAB_MANUAL.md

 #### Scenario

-In this exercise, you will:

-- Create a new layout and link the application to the view by using a **_ViewStart.cshtml** file.
-- Modify the index view to use the new layout.
-- Add existing views to the layout.
-- Browse through the resulting web application.
+To construct a consistent look and feel of a web application, a layout should be added to the web application.
+In this exercise you will create a layout and link views to it.

 The main tasks for this exercise are as follows: